jgongy/cs194/src/README.md

 MongoDB | MongoDB is a NoSQL database program supporting JSON-like documents and schemas.
 Mongoose | Mongoose is a Object Data Modeling (ORM) library for MongoDB and Node that manages data and schemas, providing functionality like schema validation to enforce some structure in a MongoDB database.
 React | React(.js) is a JavaScript framework for building UI/UX interfaces via individual pieces called components.
+Swagger | Swagger is a set of tools used to simplified API documentation using the OpenAPI specification.
-Typescript | TypeScript is a superset of JavaScript that adds static typing. webpack | webpack is a module bundler for JavaScript that turns a JavaScript module into a static, self-contained package with all necessary and dependent modules.
+Typescript | TypeScript is a superset of JavaScript that adds static typing. webpack | webpack is a module bundler for JavaScript that turns a JavaScript module into a static, self-contained package with all necessary dependent modules.